If you have a question not covered by our FAQs below or you need any further information, please just get in touch.

 Yes you can but there are a few things to consider:

-An average home in the UK uses a fair amount of electricity every day (around 4,000 kWh/year*) and therefore you’ll need a certain size of turbine to see any noticeable difference in your energy bill.
-Consequently we recommend the Swift wind turbine as a suitable wind generator for domestic applications as this produces a maximum of 1.5 kW of power.
-Furthermore, the Swift turbine can be connected to the Grid or used with a residential energy storage system (e.g. such as the Growatt system).
+An average home in the UK uses a fair amount of electricity every day (around 4,000 kWh/year*) and therefore you'll need a certain size of turbine to see any noticeable difference in your energy bill.
+Consequently we recommend the Kingspan KW6 turbine for domestic applications as it has an incredible peak power output of 6kW.
+The KW6 is ideally suited for grid-tie domestic applications as it is certified under the Microgeneration Certification Scheme (MCS) and is therefore eligible for Feed-in Tariffs and other regional incentives

 If you’re considering a wind turbine for your home we’d also recommend using energy efficient products around the home, such as LED lighting and gadgets that turn off appliances in stand-by mode, to help make savings on your energy bills.